ManuGithubSteam/LinJarK/ProjectStructure.md

 ---------------------------

 This is needed to get better recognition results in Simon.
 Simon uses Grammar to make sense of words.
-If we would use normal Grammar like adjectives and noun it would ne computed like this:
+If we would use normal Grammar like adjectives and noun it would be computed like this:

 All Adjectives would be computed with all possible combinations even if only one was correct for this scenario.
 This can lead to many false positives.